Katakrima

 Thy rot is the common lot of men

-If thou truly believes he exists because Sin exists,
+If thou truly believest — and thou dost — that thou exist because Sin exists,

-and thy people shall be maggots, and thy kingdom, filth.
+Thy people shall be maggots.
+Thy kingdom, filth.

 How wilt thou seek atonement